MarcinGadomski94/HLSSafariProxy-ASP.NET/README.md

 # HLSSafariProxy-ASP.NET

+##Introduction
 This repository contains an example code for ASP.NET Core API which will handle the proxy solution in order to allow to play the videos stored in Azure Media Services on iOS devices, as well as older Android devices.

 It will follow the blog post originally made by **Mingfey Yan**.
 The link to the blogpost: https://azure.microsoft.com/en-us/blog/how-to-make-token-authorized-aes-encrypted-hls-stream-working-in-safari/

-You can find that blogpost below:
+You can find that blog post below:

+> ## How to make token authorized AES encrypted HLS stream working in Safari
 > Azure Media Services provides capability for customers to generate an AES encrypted HLS stream with Token authorization configured on the AES key retrieval.
 However, as we know, Safari handles HLS playlist and key retrieval within the native stack and there is no easy way for developers to intercept the key request and add in Token into the 2nd level HLS Playlist.
 Here is a proposed solution if you do some magic on your authentication module to make this work.
 Below is an diagram to illustrate how this solution works:
 >
 >